 Czech nationalists were also crushed.
 The most radical of Czech nationalists had placed their hopes in a pan-Slav movement, which met in Prague in June.
 They were at odds with the Germans in Prague and elsewhere in Bohemia.
 And the Czech nationalists were opposed by democrats, liberals and conservatives in Vienna.
-In mid-June, an Austrian army led by Alfred Windischgraetz clashed with Czechs in Prague who had build barricades.
-Militarily, range remained significant, artillery having a greater range than weapons held by those behind the barricades.
-Windischgraetz used artillery against those at the barricades in Prague, and the Czech nationalists were crushed.
+In mid-June an Austrian army led by Alfred Windischgraetz clashed with Czechs in Prague who had build barricades.
+Artillery had a greater range than weapons held by those behind the barricades, and Windischgraetz 's artillery crushed those at the barricades.
 Windischgraetz dissolved the pan-Slav congress and arrested the leaders of the Czech nationalist uprising.

-In July, General Radetzky routed the troops of Piedmont and other Italian troops and marched into Milan.
-The French considered intervening on the side of the Italians, but the French government decided against it.
+In July, Austria's General Radetzky routed the troops of Piedmont and other Italian troops and marched into Milan.
+The French government decided against intervening on the side of the Italians.
 On August 5 an armistice was signed, ending the war between Piedmont and the Austrians.
-The people of Milan blamed the return of Austrian troops to their city on Charles Albert.
+The people of Milan blamed the return of Austrian troops to their city on Piedmont's king.
 Disgusted by the armistice, an Italian nationalist leader in the Italian Alps, Giuseppe Garibaldi, refused to disband his volunteer militia.
 The war between the kings was over, he declared, and now a war of the people would begin.

 In October, Austria's Minister of War, Count Theodor von Latour, ordered reinforcements for an army marching against the Hungarians.
-Some subject to military orders rebelled against being sent into Hungary, and an impassioned mob in Vienna seized Count Latour in the street and hanged him from a lamp post.
-This rising in Vienna put the city under the control of the left again, and Emperor Ferdinand and his court fled again – to the German town of Olmütz (Olomouc) in Moravia.
+Some rebelled against being sent into Hungary, and in Vienna a mob seized Count Latour in the street and hanged him from a lamp post.
+Vienna was under the control of the left again, and Emperor Ferdinand and his court fled again – to the German town of Olmütz (Olomouc) in Moravia.
 The conflict between the radicals in Vienna and conservative Austrians, including the monarchy, had come to a head, with the majority of the Viennese opposed to the radicals.

 From Olmütz orders were sent to the Royal Habsburg army in Hungary to take control of Vienna.
 The army reached the outskirts of Vienna at the end of October.
 They shelled positions held by the small and amateurish army formed by the radicals, and once again artillery put an end to rebellion.
-Approximately 2000 radicals were killed in the fighting, and defeated radicals were executed.
+Approximately 2000 radicals were killed in the fighting followed by executions.
 The army's commander, Windischgraetz, exercised political power in behalf of the emperor and replaced Austria's liberal head of government (the Prime Minister), with his brother-in-law, Prince Felix Schwarzenberg, who favored a return of monarchical absolutism.